 - Barrels of oil saved in 35 years - 294 barrels

-The photovoltaic glass of the façade generates approximately 17,200 kWh and prevents the release of over 11 tons of CO2 into the atmosphere.
+The photovoltaic glass panes on the façade generate approximately 17,200 kWh of energy and prevent the release of over 11 tons of CO2 into the atmosphere.

-This project is included in the many initiatives directed and developed by Coca-Cola Femsa in their quest for sustainability and corporate responsibility.
+This project is one of the many fresh initiatives performed by Coca-Cola FEMSA in their quest for sustainability.